-WOODCARE.GUIDE Wood oil should be mixed thoroughly before use and regularly during use.
+WOODCARE.GUIDE Wood Oil Original should be mixed thoroughly before use and regularly during use.
 Avoid contact with skin and eyes.
 You can use a brush, roller, sprayer, or dip to apply the wood oil.
 The advantage of the sprayer is better access to the edges of the boards.
 If the oil is not absorbed during the application, an oil film has remained on the surface of the wood from previous treatments, which has not been removed before the treatment.
-See Cleaning wooden surfaces.
+See How to Clean Terrace Properly.
 Also, remember that the treatment should not be done on wet or rotten wood.
 In this case, the wood oil will not work as expected or desired.

 If stains remain on the surface after the first application, reapply the stained areas.
 Wipe off unabsorbed oil about 30 minutes after application with a dry cotton cloth, sheet, etc. Be careful not to over-treat the wood, as it will cause a film on the wood surface that will prevent oil from being absorbed inside the wood and make the wood non-breathable.